fvalverd/AutoApi/README.md

 ### Retrieve
 To get the previous inserted item in the agenda, is required to know the *id* of the item.
-The previous response show the *id* is *591a79400000000000000000*, so the item can be retrieve making the following HTTP request:
+The previous response show the *id* is *591a79400000000000000000* so the item can be retrieve making the following HTTP request:

 <pre>
 <b>GET</b> http://localhost:8686/example/agenda/591a79400000000000000000
 </pre>
-In the same way as the insert operation, the API name and the REST path are required, in this case the path is **/agenda/591a79400000000000000000**.
+In the same way as the insert operation, the API name and the REST path are required, in this case the path is **/agenda/591a79400000000000000000**

-The response will contain the initial inserted data and the assigned *id*:
+The response will contain the initial inserted data and the AutoApi assigned *id*:
 <pre>
 {
   "id": "591a79400000000000000000",